All Episodes

 If we'd only had some compassionate liberal running the show, why none of this would have happened.

-It just it just offends my sensibilities.
+It just offends my sensibilities.

-And it offended my sensibilities all night last night as I'm watching television or running videotape of daylight problems, trying to pass it off as though it's still going on.
+They're running videotape of daylight problems, trying to pass it off as though it's still going on.

 Now, I haven't had a whole lot of time to watch this morning.

-Have you are those traffic tie-ups still taking place?
+Are those traffic tie-ups still taking place?

-Are they still big long traffic jams?
+Are they still big, long traffic jams?

-Some okay, so it's it's not as bad, and that's why I'm not seeing as much of it on TV.
+Okay, so it's not as bad, and that's why I'm not seeing as much of it on TV because it's not as bad as it was.

 We had this horrible accident with that school bus.

-How many how many senior citizens on that bus?
+How many senior citizens on that bus?

-Uh you think, how in the world can that happen?
+You think, how in the world can that happen?

 Well, how in the world can it happen?